 - Once you settle into your new home reward yourself for all the effort and hard work.
 Prepare a delicious meal, spend some quality time with your family and friends.
 You can even invite some of them to stay overnight.

-– You could certainly use some sleep.
-You don’t need to rush to get everything unpacked, moving boxes won’t go anywhere.
+- First-time home buyers could certainly use some sleep.
+There is no need to rush to unpack after a move, moving boxes won’t go anywhere.